 - A room of their own room: your relative can usually personalise this with their own furniture, pictures and ornaments.

 - Meals: regular meals provided and nutritional needs met.

-- Companionship: opportunity to socialise with others of their own age and take part in organised activities or outings, where available.
+- Companionship: opportunities to socialise with others of their own age and take part in organised activities or outings, where available.